1Bitsy/1bitsy-website/content/overview/quickstart.md

 driver](http://www.blacksphere.co.nz/downloads/driver.w32.zip).
 The driver is unsigned so you will need to convince your Windows 10 to accept it.
 Also the driver does not contain any code so it should work on Windows 32 and 64.
-If it does not let us know how to fix this. :)
+If it does not, let us know how to fix this. :)

 ## Quickstart on Linux using DFU Bootloader